Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 6. Cultural and historical appreciation

-The zen garden with koi fish tree sculpture, round steppin gstones, container gardens filled with pink petunias, bacopa and coleus in new jersey gardening zone 6a
+The zen garden design with koi fish tree sculpture, round steppin gstones, container gardens filled with pink petunias, bacopa and coleus in new jersey gardening zone 6a

 How Do I Build a Zen Garden in My Backyard?

-Many zen gardens are also enclosed by walls.
+Many Japanese zen gardens are also enclosed by walls.
 If you don’t have an enclosed garden space, you can create your own using a bamboo screen, fence panel, or lattice fence around your garden, or on at least one side.
+Or you can use planters that have small evergreen shrubs or trees to help make a natural wall.
+And if you enclose the garden completely, add a gate for easy access.

 How to Create a Zen Garden

+So now that we enclosed the space, let’s talk about how create your own zen garden?
 Although we didn’t design ours here, they are not hard to make.
 I suggest researching then on the web to see what designs strike your fancy before beginning so you can learn what you like and how to design one.

+There are lots of beautiful stone garden ideas out there and you can draw your inspiration from what you see online.
 While most zen gardens don’t have a lot of plants and flowers, I’m all about it.
-So it’s zen to me to have them in our zen garden.
+So it’s zen to me to have them in this peaceful garden.

 Because the backyard was all hardscaping, I added planters and filled them with flowers.
 When we originally saw this space, I thought I’d move all my houseplants out here but it gets too much sun.
 So over time, I’ll add more container gardens to really fill in this space.